SharathSK01/Drone_Workshop/README.md

 ## Achievements

-We are proud to announce that our quadcopter drone project **won 1st prize among 200 participants** at a prestigious **drone-building workshop at APPRoV IIIT Bombay Tech Fest**.
+We are proud to announce that our quadcopter drone project **won 1st prize among 200 participants** at a prestigious **drone-building workshop at APROOV IIIT KOTTAYAM Tech Fest**.
 Competing against a large pool of talented individuals, our team demonstrated innovation, technical expertise, and outstanding teamwork.
 This achievement highlights our dedication to drone technology and its practical applications.

 ---